shbrainard/gbsTools/README.md

 ## Downsampling

-This class performs downsamples FQ files, and can either be based `sourceFileForward` and `sourceFileReverse`, or it can take `sourceFileInterleaved` instead to use the output of CopyBarcodes. `percentToRetain` determines how much to downsample by and `retainByTruncating` turns on or off random elimination.
+This class downsamples FQ files.
+It can either be passed a path to `sourceFileForward` and `sourceFileReverse`, in which case it will downsample both equally, or it can take `sourceFileInterleaved` instead, to use the output of `CopyBarcodes`.

+`percentToRetain` determines how much to downsample by `retainByTruncating` turns on or off random elimination.

 Progress tracking is attempted, but may not be very accurate.